Universal-Omega/AutoCreatePage/README.md

 from your extension directory.
 Then add to your LocalSettings.php:

-`include_once "$IP/extensions/AutoCreatePage/AutoCreatePage.php";`
+`wfLoadExtension( 'AutoCreatePage' );`

-The code requires MediaWiki 1.21 to work.
+This extension requires MediaWiki 1.35.0+ to work.
 It has been tested on MediaWiki 1.23.
 Future versions might also work.